samh164/Reactjs-Moments/README.md

+Please use master branch > client folder did not upload correctly

 How to run

   / Open folder, go to search bar on file explorer and type cmd and enter 'code .' in cmd.